Requirements for the English Major

 The major in English consists of a minimum of ten courses.
 Six of the ten must be taken at Barnard or Columbia.

-- BC 3193 Critical Writing (formerly called Literary Criticism & Theory).
+- ENGL BC3193 Critical Writing (formerly called Literary Criticism & Theory).
 Best taken in the sophomore year.

 - Two courses in literature written before 1900 (Note: ONE of the Colloquium substitutions will count towards fulfillment of this requirement.)

 For details, refer to the Substitutions page.

 - One additional literature course (excluding the Colloquia and the English Conference).

 - Two electives chosen from the entire English Department offering, excluding the Colloquia (ENGL BC3159-ENGL BC3160), the English Conference, The Writer's Process (ENGL BC3101), and Rhetorical Choices: the Theory and Practice of Public Speaking (ENGL BC3123).
 N.B.
 These include courses in writing (including Screenwriting through the Film Studies Program), speech, theatre, and seminars on special themes.
 With the approval of the Chair of the Barnard English Department, one course based in the literature of a foreign language (in English translation or in the original language) can count as an elective.
 See our page on Substitutions for more details.)